-The 2020 Census Demographic Data Map Viewer is a web map application that includes state-, county-, and census tract-level data from the 2020 Census.
-The map includes data related to population, race, Hispanic origin, housing, and group quarters.
+The 2020 Census Demographic Data Map Viewer is a web map application that includes data from the 2020 Census at the state, county, and census tract levels.
+The map includes data related to population, race, Hispanic origin, families and households, housing, and group quarters.
 The map automatically switches from state data to county data and tract data as you zoom in to more detailed scales.
 The following maps are available within the application:

 Race alone or in combination3